(1) Business Risks

 The Group has prescribed regulations and established oversight entities (the chief of which being the Information Security Subcommittee) to appropriately protect and manage information assets.
 The Group also has implemented safeguards against failure of key information systems and network infrastructure, such as installing duplicate hardware, and is endeavoring to strengthen its safeguards against information leaks through such means as installing firewalls to prevent unauthorized access by outsiders, implementing antivirus measures, and utilizing encryption technologies.
 While the Group is working to strengthen overall information security and prevent system failures, it cannot completely eliminate the risk of important information assets, including personal information, being leaked or damaged by increasingly prevalent cyberattacks or unauthorized access to its computer systems.
 Nor can the Group eliminate the risk of its information and communication systems being rendered inoperable by an unforeseeable natural disaster or system failure.
 In such an event, the Group’s operating performance and/or financial condition could be adversely affected, depending on the extent of the damage.

-12) Natural disaster risks
+12) Natural disaster and calamity risks

 The Group could be directly or indirectly affected in the event of an earthquake, flood, storm, or other natural disaster that damages offices or other facilities or injures employees and/or their family members.
 The Group has prepared disaster response manuals, conducts disaster response drills, and has established an employee safety confirmation system and a business continuity plan, but it cannot completely avoid the risk of damage from natural disasters.
 The Group’s operating performance and/or financial condition could be adversely affected by natural disasters.